 New Jersey Defensive Driving Insurance Discounts

-Upon completion of a defensive driving course in New Jersey, you will be eligible for a discount on your insurance premiums.
-Typically, drivers who have completed the defensive driving course once will receive a 5% discount for three years.
+Upon completing a defensive driving course in New Jersey, you will be eligible for a discount on your insurance premiums.
+Typically, drivers who have completed the defensive driving course will receive a 5% discount for three years.
 After three years without any moving violations, you can take the course a second time and receive an additional 5% discount for a total of 10% off your insurance premium.